JoineryHQ/wp-caldera-cap/README.md

 # WordPress: Caldera Capabilities

-Provides a WordPress capability `caldera_forms_admin` to which is attached the permission to administer Caldera Forms.
+Provides a WordPress capability `wp_caldera_cap_admin` to which is attached the permission to administer Caldera Forms.

 ## Support